Magnetic White Dwarf - M Dwarf Binaries in Pre-mCV Phase as Special Population of Long-Period Radio Transients: Propagation effect: Faraday conversion

-where $n_e\lesssim10^{5}~{\rm cm^{-3}}$ corresponds to a low accretion rate of $\dot M\lesssim10^{-14}M_\odot{\rm yr^{-1}}$ in the pre-polar phase, see Eq.(\ref{edensity}), and a small angle of $\theta$ with $\sin\theta\sim10^{-2}$ represents the beaming effect along the line of sight.
-For the typical parameters, the Faraday conversion frequency is comparable to or greater than the observing frequency ($\nu_{\rm FC} \gtrsim \nu$).
+respectively, where $n_e\lesssim10^{5}~{\rm cm^{-3}}$ corresponds to a low accretion rate of $\dot M\lesssim10^{-14}M_\odot{\rm yr^{-1}}$ in the pre-mCV phase, see Eq.(\ref{edensity}), and a small angle of $\theta$ with $\sin\theta\sim10^{-2}$ represents the beaming effect along the line of sight.
+The Faraday conversion frequency is comparable to or greater than the observing frequency ($\nu_{\rm FC} \gtrsim \nu$) for the typical parameters.
 This places the wave propagation squarely in the strong conversion regime.
 As the radio wave traverses the binary's magnetosphere, its polarization vector will therefore undergo rapid, multiple rotations around the local natural mode axis on the Poincar\'{e} sphere, corresponding to a total conversion angle of $\theta_{\rm FC} \gtrsim 2\pi$.
 This rapid evolution fundamentally alters the wave's initial polarization, leading to significant changes in both its polarization state (e.g., linear to circular) and its degree of polarization.

-While the absolute polarization change of a wave as it traverses the magnetosphere cannot be directly measured, the process leaves a distinct, observable signature in the frequency domain.
-The Faraday conversion angle, $\theta_{\rm FC}$, is intrinsically frequency-dependent ($\theta_{\rm FC} \propto \nu^{-3}$).
-Consequently, the final polarization state and degree measured by an observer will also exhibit a strong dependence on frequency, as the polarization vector $\bm{P}$ will have rotated by different amounts at different frequencies.
-This frequency-dependent polarization provides a direct observational test for Faraday conversion.
-Specifically, we can predict the amplitude of the variation in the linear and circular polarization degrees across a finite observing bandwidth, $\Delta\nu$.
-For a given bandwidth, this variation is approximately given by